Hands on: Xiaomi Mi Note 10 review

 When you take a 108MP, night picture, or any snap that requires any large degree of processing, the Mi Note 10 won’t let you change modes or take another picture until the processing is complete, which can often take a while.
 The sub-par processor is the only thing standing in the way of the cameras on the phone being great.

-Not everything is terrible about the phone app – autofocus is surprisingly quick, as is AI scene optimization, and in general it was easy to take a great picture thanks to the camera tweaking settings.
+Indeed, in other respects the camera app performs well – autofocus is surprisingly quick, as is AI scene optimization, and in general it was easy to take a great picture, thanks to the camera tweaking settings appropriately.

-So while we managed to take some great snaps with the Xiaomi Mi Note 10, we found its app frustrating and confusing in equal measure.
-We’ll need to test the phone for some time to work out what it’s really like to use though, and how it fares in all different scenarios, so look forward to our full review to see if you really need a 108MP camera on your phone.
+So, while we managed to take some great-looking snaps with the Xiaomi Mi Note 10, we found its app frustrating and confusing in equal measure.
+We’ll need to test the phone for a longer period to get a better feel for what it's like to use, and how it fares in different scenarios, so look out for our full review to see if you do really need a 108MP camera on your phone.

 Camera samples